home-assistant/home-assistant.io/source/_integrations/analytics.markdown

 This is an example of how the information is stored:
 {% configuration_basic %}
 "huuid:12a3456bc78d90123ef4567g789012h3":
-  description: "{'version': '2021.4.0', 'installation_type': 'Home Assistant OS'}"
+  description: "{'version': '2021.4.0', 'installation_type': 'Home Assistant OS', 'country': 'NO'}"

 {% endconfiguration_basic %}

-Like all other websites you visit, the IP address and client information that sent the request will be visible to the remote server, this, however, is not stored by us (you are more than welcome to inspect [the code that receives the data](https://github.com/home-assistant/analytics.home-assistant.io)), CloudFlare will keep a log of all interactions, [see their privacy policy for more details about that](https://www.cloudflare.com/privacypolicy/)
+Like all other websites you visit, the IP address and client information that sent the request will be visible to the remote server, other than the country-code of origin for the request nothing else is stored by us (you are more than welcome to inspect [the code that receives the data](https://github.com/home-assistant/analytics.home-assistant.io)), CloudFlare will keep a log of all interactions, [see their privacy policy for more details about that](https://www.cloudflare.com/privacypolicy/)

 The data will be used to display the information on <https://analytics.home-assistant.io> and to analyze how users are using Home Assistant.
 This allows for workload prioritizing to focus resources on improving the areas that are most important to our users.